Meep-XD/XPGivesHealth/README.md

 # XPGivesHealth
-Player's max health is increased by their level.
+A player's max health is increased by their level.